 So, what colors make purple?
-Red and blue make purple when mixed together.
-However, different shades of blue and red colors, create different shades of purple color.
+As purple is a secondary color, the primary colors red and blue make purple when mixed together.
+However, there are many other colors you can use (including different shades of blue and red) to create different shades of purple color.

 Overall, Ultramarine Blue makes a dark purple, while purple mixed with Cobalt Blue will create a lighter shade of purple.
 Purple mixed with Alizarin Crimson, will also be a little cooler in color temperature, than if you create a purple with blue and Cadmium Red.
 You can also mix purples with other varieties of reds than mentioned here such as Burnt Siena, Quinacridone Red, and Vermillion.

 When learning how to make the color purple, you can also use different types of blues such as Pthalo Blue, Prussian Blue or Cerulean Blue.
 However, if you do not have any of these colors on hand.
 Simply use the blue and red colors that you have to make purple.

-You will not always want to have a bright saturated purple.
+You may not always want to have a bright, saturated purple.
 Muted colors are a very important aspect to any painting as they are what make bright colors to stand out.
 So knowing what colors make purple muted, allows you to create different shades and combinations of muted colors.

 Muted colors are created by mixing a color with its complementary color.
 Take a look at the color wheel below.
 The colors that are opposite each other are the complementary colors.
 So, for example, yellow is the complementary color of purple and red is the complementary color of green.